Shashi1024/Java/Notes/collections.md

   - Adding elements (`add(E e)`).
   - Getting indices (`nextIndex()`, `previousIndex()`).

+- An `Iterator` is a one-time use object.
+Once you iterate through a collection using an `Iterator`, you generally cannot reset it to the beginning.
+To iterate again, you need to obtain a new `Iterator` from the `Iterable` object.
+- `Iterator` provides a way to remove elements from the underlying collection safely during iteration (using `remove()`), which is not possible directly with the enhanced for-loop.
+Modifying a collection while iterating over it using an enhanced for-loop (or a traditional `for` loop that relies on index) can lead to `ConcurrentModificationException`.

 ### Generics: Type Safety in Collections (Java 5+)
 - allow you to specify the type of objects that a collection can hold.
 - This provides **compile-time type safety** and eliminates the need for explicit type casting, preventing `ClassCastExceptions` at runtime.

+- *For more info refer Generics --> [Generics](generics.md)*